North Tarrytown Assembly: Wartime Production

+Environmental Impact

 The plant was a noted polluter of the Hudson River.
 The plant used about 1 million gallons of water per day, which was returned to the river as waste.
 The plant's industrial waste (primarily lead chromate and other painting, cleaning, and soldering chemicals) would be emptied directly into the river.
 Domestic waste would be processed through the village's sewage treatment plant.
 Around 1971, the village's Sewer and Water Superintendent assured that the pollution reports were exaggerated, and that he and other residents would swim by a beach nearby, however Dominick Pirone, an ecologist and former director of the Hudson River Fishermen's Association (now Riverkeeper) was quoted as saying: "You can tell what color cars they are painting on a given day by what color the river is."

-The site today is now being developed, with the parcel west of the railroad becoming a mainly-residential Toll Brothers development named "Edge-on-Hudson" and the east parcel retained by the Village of Sleepy Hollow for a new Department of Public Works garage and other facilities for the public.
+The heavily polluted site underwent a lengthy decontamination, performed by GM under New York State's Brownfield Cleanup Program.
+The site today is being developed, with the parcel west of the railroad becoming a mainly-residential Toll Brothers development named "Edge-on-Hudson" and the east parcel retained by the Village of Sleepy Hollow for a new Department of Public Works garage and other facilities for the public.